lilianchs/Entityseg-Dataset-Collection/README.md

 ### Press Load Data
 * It will load in one sample image with original rgb on left and with all segments overlaid on the right
+* Sometimes the next image won't load--in that  case, just press Refresh (load new batch)

 ### Annotate
 * The image on the right starts off with all segments–to discard a segment, just press the segment on the right image to discard it (it should update the visualizations); repeat this with all undesired segments until you have the final set